byterubpay/byterub-site/_posts/2017-11-11-logs-for-the-Community-meeting-held-on-2017-11-11.md

 **\<serhack>** @rehrar is our hero
 **\<rehrar>** We'll be in contact.
 **\<serhack>** I vote for rehrar
-**\<msvb-mob>** rehrar: By the way, you made an excellent mention of the hardware wallet project in your coffee table chat, and thank you so much for telling people that ByteRub is not just about XMR but also about Kovir and a bunch of other stuff.
+**\<msvb-mob>** rehrar: By the way, you made an excellent mention of the hardware wallet project in your coffee table chat, and thank you so much for telling people that ByteRub is not just about BTR but also about Kovir and a bunch of other stuff.
 **\<msvb-mob>** Right on there.
 **\<vp11>** the hero we don't deserve, but the one we need.
 **\<sgp>** Since no one is here to discuss the Vienna events, we will proceed to #5.
 We can come back if they show up later